 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires when an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability.
 On derecognition, the difference between the carrying amounts and the consideration paid is recognised in profit or loss.

 j) Cash and cash equivalents

-For the purpose of the statement of cash flows, cash and cash equivalents comprise cash at banks.
+For the purpose of the statement of cash flows, cash and cash equivalents consist of unpledged fixed deposits and cash at banks.